New coffee grinder? How do you get started?

 Weigh 50 grams of coffee.

-2. Adjust the grind setting
+2. Set the grinding setting

 Now just set the burrs to the right position.